symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 ~~~~~~~~~~~

 The ``ContentAwareFactory`` is a ``FactoryInterface`` implementation, which
-generates the full ``MenuItem`` hierarchy from the provided data.
+generates the full ``MenuNode`` hierarchy from the provided data.
 The data
 generated this way is later used to generate the actual HTML representation
 of the menu.

-The included implementation focuses on generating ``MenuItem`` instances
+The included implementation focuses on generating ``MenuNode`` instances
 from ``NodeInterface`` instances, as it is the best approach to handle tree-like
 structures like the ones typically used by CMS.
 Other approaches are implemented
 in the extended classes, and their respective documentation pages can be found
 in `KnpMenuBundle`_'s page.

 ``ContentAwareFactory`` is responsible for getting the full menu hierarchy
-and rendering the respective ``MenuItem`` instances from the root node it
+and rendering the respective ``MenuNode`` instances from the root node it
 receives from the ``MenuProviderInterface`` implementation.
 It is also responsible
 for determining which (if any) menu item is currently being viewed by the
 user. ``KnpMenu`` already includes a specific factory targeted at Symfony2's